Table of contents

 Who it's for: If you’re already using Airtable, Google Sheets, Notion, or similar tools, Softr is a suitable option.
 It has plans for businesses of all sizes.

 When I tested Softr, I connected my Airtable base and used the AI building feature to create a frontend from a prompt.
 I edited this using Softr’s simple block-based interface.
-Connecting each element on the frontend to a piece of the database was simple, and I published a 12-screen app in just under 2 hours.
+Connecting each element on the frontend to a piece of the database only took a few clicks to bind each piece of data.
+I published a 12-screen app in just under 2 hours.

 Key Features